Frequently asked questions for SQL Server on Windows Azure Virtual Machines

 How do I create an Azure virtual machine with SQL Server?

 The easiest solution is to create a Virtual Machine that includes SQL Server.
 For a tutorial on signing up for Azure and creating a SQL VM from the portal, see Provision a SQL Server virtual machine in the Azure Portal.
 You can select a virtual machine image that uses pay-per-minute SQL Server licensing, or you can use an image that allows you to bring your own SQL Server license.
-You also have the option of manually installing SQL Server on a VM and reusing an on-premises license.
+You also have the option of manually installing SQL Server on a VM with either a freely licensed edition (Developer or Express) or by reusing an on-premises license.
 If you bring your own license, you must have License Mobility through Software Assurance on Azure.
 For more information, see Pricing guidance for SQL Server Azure VMs.

 What is the difference between SQL VMs and the SQL Database service?